 Also, if you fasten the second button, it will not give the sleek look that you want, and it is going to make you feel like you have gained extra weight.
 Keep the second button unfastened because that is the way in which the men’s blazers and suits are cut; such cuts are preferred while dressing in a business casual way.
 However, some exceptions can be made to the rule, which are:

 - If you like long lapels, you can button the second button and then fold the lapel past the top buttonhole.

-Three Button Suit Jacket Rules
+Three-Button Suit Jacket Rules

 The three buttons on the jacket are known to be “Sometimes, always, and never”.
 The first one is “sometimes”, the second is “always” and the third is “never”.
 If you are standing up, it is your choice if you wanna keep the top button open or not.
 While mentioning the second button, you should always fasten it while standing.
 The third button should never be buttoned.
 When you sit down, unbutton all of them.

 The lowest button shouldn’t be fastened as your movement will get restricted.
 The one on the top is hidden due to the lapel.
-If the top button is hindered with the fold of the lapel, do not button it.
+If the top button is hindered by the fold of the lapel, do not button it.

 Double Breasted Jacket Buttoning Rules

-If we look at the formal dress code, double breasted jackets are one of the clothing items people prefer to wear.
-A double breasted jacket should always be buttoned and it surely is very different from a button.
+If we look at the formal dress code, double-breasted jackets are one of the clothing items people prefer to wear.
+A double-breasted jacket should always be buttoned and it surely is very different from a button.
 This kind of jacket has 6 buttons but only 4 buttonholes.
 All the buttons have to be fastened which have working buttonholes.